Investing Real Estate Investing

 • Performing a title search

-• Ensuring the property title is clean of any liens
+• Ensuring the property title is clean of any liens, disputes and other issues

-If you’re financing the purchase of the potential property, your mortgage company will eventually work with a title company on the transaction, but if you want to know about liens sooner, you can get a head start.
+If you're financing a new property, your mortgage company will eventually work with a title company on the transaction, but if you want to know about liens sooner, you can get a head start.
+You can just ask your real estate agent.

 What to do if you find a property lien

-Finding a property lien isn’t necessarily the end of the world, but there are a few things to be aware of, depending on if you find a lien on your own home or a house you want to buy.
+Finding a property lien isn't necessarily the end of the world.
+However, your next moves depend on whether you find the lien on your own home or a house you want to buy.

-Finding a lien on your own property is cause for some concern, but it may not end up being a big deal.
+Finding a lien on your property is cause for concern, but it may not be a big deal.

-• A paid-off lien: Simply contact the party responsible for the lien — the lienholder — to have it released.
-This may involve using a lien release form and providing proof you paid the debt.
+• Paid-off lien: If you paid off the debt but still see the lien on the property, contact the party responsible for the lien (such as a lender, government agency, or homeowners association) to have it released.
+This may involve filling out a lien release form and providing proof you paid off the debt, which is what I had to do for my car back in the day.

 Good to know